 Born in Sligo, Ireland, December 27, 1787, she immigrated with her family to the United States when she was six years old.
-She lost her father and siblings in the 1794-95 yellow fever epidemic, and within a short time moved, with her mother Bridget Farrell, to Baltimore, Maryland, where her mother ran a store.
-Margaret's formal education included French, history, and mathematics which she learned while attending a private school.
+She lost her father and siblings in the 1794-95 yellow fever epidemic, and within a short time moved with her mother Bridget Farrell to Baltimore, Maryland.

-On February 2, 1812, she and her mother Bridget Farrell moved to St. Joseph’s in Emmitsburg, Margaret to join the Sisters of Charity, and Bridget to board at the motherhouse.
-Within a short time, Bridget Farrell also joined the community.
-Margaret was among the first group of Sisters to make vows in the new community.
-Her skills immediately recognized both in the community where she served as Treasurer from 1813 to 1819, and in St. Joseph’s Academy where she taught history, bookkeeping, French, and penmanship.
+On February 2, 1812, she and her mother Bridget moved to St. Joseph’s in Emmitsburg, Margaret to join the Sisters of Charity and Bridget to board at the motherhouse.
+Within a short time Bridget Farrell also joined the community.
+Margaret was among the first group of sisters to make vows in the new community.
+Her skills were immediately recognized both in the community where she served as Treasurer from 1813 to 1819 and in St. Joseph’s Academy where she taught history, bookkeeping, French, and penmanship.

-Margaret’s next assignment took her to Cincinnati, Ohio, in February 1845.
-Here Margaret directed St. Peter’s Orphan Asylum and School for girls, a mission the Sisters of Charity opened in 1829.
-At the time of her arrival, there were six sisters and more than two hundred children at St. Peter’s.
+Margaret was assigned to Cincinnati, Ohio, in February 1845.
+Here she directed St. Peter’s Orphan Asylum and School for girls, a mission the Sisters of Charity had opened in 1829.
+At the time of her arrival, there were six sisters and more than two hundred children at Peter’s.

-The Sisters continued to operate St. Peter’s and within the first year took charge of St. Joseph’s boys’orphanage and St. John’s, the first Catholic hospital in Cincinnati.
+The Sisters continued to operate St. Peter’s and within the first year took charge of St..
+Joseph’s boys’orphanage and St. John’s, the first Catholic hospital in Cincinnati.
 Margaret George was elected the first Mother.
 The community grew rapidly, additional schools in Cincinnati were opened, and property was purchased for the first Motherhouse.
-In 1858 Margaret assisted in the founding of a new branch of the Sisters of Charity in Newark, New Jersey, when she welcomed five women to participate in the novitiate in Cincinnati.